-Like any other account in the Bible this story also must be interpreted in its own context in order to understand the author’s original intentions.
+Like any other account in the Bible, this story also must be interpreted in its own context in order to understand the author’s original intentions.
 The story unfolds followed by a messianic uproar, (John 6:15).
-In response Jesus immediately sent his disciples away while he dismissed the crowd and went up on a mountainside by himself to pray.
+In response, Jesus immediately sent his disciples away while he dismissed the crowd and went up to a mountainside by himself to pray.

 A. The crowds wanted Jesus to be king over them.
 This was surely a distraction because it was not the plan Father had for him in mind.

 B. Jesus’ response was two-fold.
 He immediately withdrew from the source of distraction (crowd) and went before God in prayer.